Food on a long journey by bus. Travel menu or How to eat healthy on the road

 As you can see, the range of food and products that you can take with you on the road is wide and you definitely won’t have to go hungry.

 P.S.
-What do you take with you on the road / train / trip?
-Share your tips and recipes in the comments to the article
+What do you take with you on the road/train/travel?
+Share your tips and recipes in the comments to the article.

-Summer is the time for outdoor activities, vacations and travel.
-When going on a trip, you need to think over everything to the smallest detail: make a list of necessary things, collect a first-aid kit and, of course, do not forget about the stock of provisions.
-But food spoils quickly in summer, especially if there is a long train journey.
-Therefore, you need to choose those products that are stored for a long time and without a refrigerator.
+Summer is a time for active recreation, vacations and travel.
+When planning a trip, you need to think through everything down to the smallest detail: make a list of necessary things, collect a first aid kit and, of course, do not forget about the supply of provisions.
+But in the summer, food spoils quickly, especially if there is a long train ride ahead.
+Therefore, you need to choose those products that can be stored for a long time without refrigeration.
 This is especially important for families with children, because for them the quality and freshness of the dishes are of paramount importance.
-So what to take on the road from food to refresh on the way on the train or bus?
+So what kind of food should you take on the road to refresh yourself while traveling on a train or bus?

-Basic rules when choosing food on the train
+Basic rules when choosing food for the train

 The train is perhaps the safest and most convenient form of transport.
 It has a bathroom, and you can always take boiling water.
-But the train does not have a refrigerator, and the journey usually takes longer than other modes of transport.
+But there is no refrigerator on the train, and the journey usually takes longer than in other types of transport.
 Therefore, when choosing what to take on the road from food, you need to remember a few basic principles:

-Choose food that does not have a strong odor and does not leave a lot of debris (for example, cleanings).
+You need to choose food that doesn't have a strong smell and doesn't leave a lot of debris (like scrapings).

-It is best to take food with you that does not require additional cooking.
+It is best to take with you foods that do not require additional preparation.

-It is difficult to accurately calculate the required amount of food.
-It depends, first of all, on the travel time.
-And if you have to go more than five to six hours, then a snack will be simply necessary.
-Besides, for some reason, the appetite is always good on the train.
+It is difficult to accurately calculate the required amount of products.
+It depends, first of all, on travel time.
+And if you have to travel for more than five or six hours, then a snack will be simply necessary.
+Besides, for some reason the appetite is always good on the train.

-What to take from food on the road in summer, so that later you do not have to throw out excess or spoiled food?
-The number of products must be calculated based on the approximate menu for the entire journey.
-It should include breakfast, lunch, dinner and snacks, which are indispensable on the train.
-But, given that physical activity on the road is minimized and little energy is spent, it is better not to take a lot of food.
-Moreover, excess products are unnecessary cargo.
-As a last resort, you can buy something on the train or at the bus stop.
+What food should you take on the road in the summer so that you don’t have to throw away excess or spoiled food later?
+The number of products must be calculated based on sample menu for the entire journey.
+It should include breakfast, lunch, dinner and snacks, which you cannot do without on the train.
+But considering that physical activity on the road is reduced to a minimum and little energy is spent, it is better not to pack a lot of food.
+Moreover, excess products are an unnecessary burden.
+As a last resort, you can buy something on the train or at a bus stop.

 Sample list of products

-Let's try to compile an approximate list of products that you can take with you on the train.
+Let's try to make an approximate list of products that you can take with you on the train.

-Instant porridge with dried fruit is a great breakfast option.
-Especially if they are not packed in bags, but in disposable cups.
+Instant porridge with dried fruit is an excellent option for breakfast.
+Especially if they are packaged not in bags, but in disposable cups.

-Individually wrapped processed cheese is good because it can be eaten right after opening.
+Processed cheese in individual packaging is good because it can be eaten immediately after opening.

 Bread or pita bread.

-Patties or muffins.
-Better not to take baked goods with cottage cheese or meat filling.
-But if you really want to, you will need to eat it in the first hours of the journey.
+Pies or cupcakes.
+It is better not to take baked goods with curd or meat filling.
+But if you really want it, you will need to eat it in the first hours of the journey.

-When choosing what to take from food on a long journey, you can think of soups, mashed potatoes and instant noodles.
-Of course, these are not the most healthy dishes, but they certainly will not deteriorate in the summer, especially if you need to travel for two or three days.
+When choosing what to take from food on a long journey, you can think about soups, purees and instant noodles.
+Of course, these are not the most healthy dishes, but they definitely won’t deteriorate in the summer, especially if you need to travel for two or three days.

 Fresh vegetables and fruits.
-It is better not to take too juicy (peaches or apricots), so as not to crease.
-In addition, in the summer they can always be bought at the station and washed right on the train.
+It is better not to take too juicy ones (peaches or apricots) so as not to bruise.
+In addition, in the summer you can always buy them at the station and wash them right on the train.

-For snacks, you can take nuts, corn sticks, cookies.
-From sweet - dried fruits, marshmallows or gingerbread.
+For snacks you can take nuts, corn sticks, cookies.
+For sweets - dried fruits, marshmallows or gingerbread.

 Drinks are important

-What to take on the road from food is, of course, important.
-But on a trip, especially in the summer heat, you need to follow the correct drinking regime.
+What food to take on the road is, of course, important.
+But on a trip, especially summer heat, you need to follow the correct drinking regime.
 Therefore, drinking water without gas should always be available.
 It is good to take tea and coffee in bags, as well as refined sugar for hot drinks.
 You can also grab juices in small packages that you can drink through a straw.

-The calculation of the liquid is approximately one liter per eight hours of travel per person.
-But if you have a long journey, then there is no need to carry extra water, because you can always buy it.
+Liquid calculation is approximately one liter per eight hours of travel per person.
+But if you have a long journey ahead, then there is no need to carry extra water, because you can always buy it.

 What to offer your child?

-Families with children should pay particular attention to the quality and freshness of the food.
-Especially when it comes to very small children, because for them nutrition is of paramount importance.
-What should a child take for the trip to make the trip a success?
-If you have a long journey, then a cooler bag will be very useful, in which you can store or ready-made lunch.
+Families with children should pay special attention to the quality and freshness of food.
+Especially when it comes to very young children, because for them nutrition is of paramount importance.
+What food should your child take on the road to make the trip a success?
+If you have a long journey ahead, a cooler bag will be very useful in which you can store a ready-made lunch.

-For kids, you can take several jars of baby food on the road.
-By the way, vegetable or fruit puree can be offered not only to a crumb, but also to an older child.
-Baby juice, biscuits and, of course, clean water will also come in handy.
+For kids, you can take a few jars of baby food on the go.
+By the way, vegetable or fruit puree can be offered not only to the baby, but also to an older child.
+Baby juice, cookies and, of course, clean water will also come in handy.

-Having decided what food is best to take on the road, you need to mention those products that you do not want to take with you.
+Having decided what food is best to take on the road, you need to mention those foods that you do not want to take with you.
 Let's list some of them.

-There is a journey ahead of you, all the things are already packed, tickets are on hand, there are several days left before departure, and you are thinking about what to eat on the road?
-It's good if the whole route takes a couple of hours and you can get by with a bottle of mineral water, but if the path is not close and you have to spend in transport from 12 hours to several days?
+A journey awaits you, all your things are already packed, tickets are in hand, there are a few days left before departure, and you are thinking about what to eat on the road?
+It’s good if the whole route takes a couple of hours and you can get by with a bottle of mineral water, but what if the journey is not long and you have to spend from 12 hours to several days in transport?

-Especially for those who go on a similar journey, we have compiled a list of products that will help you eat hearty and healthy, without wasting a lot of time, money and effort.
+Especially for those who are setting off on such a journey, we have selected a list of products that will help you eat nourishingly and healthy without spending a lot of time, money and effort.

-Before purchasing or preparing food for the trip, check if it follows a few basic rules:
+Before purchasing or preparing food for travel, check whether it meets several basic rules:

-• products must have a long shelf life and tolerate temperature changes normally;
+• products must have a long shelf life and be able to withstand temperature changes normally;

-• all products should be ready to eat with little or no additional preparation;
+• all products must be ready to eat without additional or minimal preparation;

-• products should not crumple, crumble, lose shape;
+• products should not wrinkle, crumble, or lose shape;

-• food should be tasty and healthy at the same time, and also not take up much space and not weigh several kilograms.
+• food should be tasty and at the same time healthy, and also not take up much space and not weigh several kilograms.

-If you have to spend more than a day on the train (and this is easily possible in the vastness of our vast homeland), do not rely too much on the restaurant car.
-Of course, you can eat in it, but, firstly, it will not be cheap at all, and secondly, it is tasteless and not too safe.
+If you have to spend more than a day on a train (and this is easily possible in the vast expanses of our vast homeland), do not count too much on the dining car.
+Of course, you can eat in it, but, firstly, it will not be cheap at all, and secondly, it will not taste good and is not very safe.

-Also, leave the option of buying pies and chicken on the platform from old women for an emergency: when a three-day-old pastry with a poorly defined filling will affect your body, both the ill-fated platform and the enterprising old woman will already be far away.
+Also leave the option of buying pies and chicken on the platform from old women as a last resort: when a three-day old pie with a poorly defined filling affects your body, both the ill-fated platform and the enterprising old lady will already be far away.

-The advantage of traveling by train is a large amount of luggage that you can take with you and which will fit perfectly in a cooler bag that can store even dairy products and refreshing drinks.
-And one more thing: there is always boiling water in any carriage, which means you can brew quick cereals, tea, mashed potatoes and pasta in glasses.
+The advantage of traveling by train is the large amount of luggage that you can take with you and into which a cooler bag that can even store dairy products and refreshing drinks fits perfectly.
+And one more thing: in any carriage there is always boiling water, which means you can brew quick porridge, tea, mashed potatoes and pasta in glasses.

 You can take with you on the train: